 Chipsets provide the control logic required to make the components of a system work together, from CPUs to storage, and are responsible for the type and number of connectors available on a PC both inside and out.

 Motherboards are identified by the chipsets they are based on, and these names change when major new CPU revisions are released, which happens frequently.
 That means that at any given time, a few generations of motherboards share the marketplace, adding to the confusion.
-To help make sense of this, here are the current (as of late 2018) chipsets and the sockets they support.
+To help make sense of this, here are the current chipsets and the sockets they support.

-Intel's current consumer chipset is home to the 8th generation and 9th generation Core processors (also called Coffee Lake).
-The Z370 and Z390 chipsets, which support overclocking and Nvidia SLI, are the most popular with enthusiasts with the mainstream H370 and B360 chipsets rounding out the gamer's corner of Intel's lineup.
-Intel also has its enthusiast X299 chipset, which is for its Extreme series CPUs.
+Home to Intel's 8th generation Coffee Lake and 9th generation Coffee Lake Refresh processors, the 300 series is getting on a bit now.
+The Z370 and Z390 chipsets, which support overclocking and Nvidia SLI, were most popular with enthusiasts with the mainstream H370 and B360 chipsets rounding out the gamer's corner of these earlier motherboards.
+Intel also brought out its enthusiast X299 chipset, which is for its more extreme CPUs.

-The Z370, Z390, H370, and B360 chipsets support the CPU socket called LGA1151v2.
 The X299 chipset uses the larger LGA 2066 socket, which accommodates the extra cores and other features found in the Extreme CPUs.
-The pricey X299 series has a number of improvements over earlier and lesser Intel chipsets, including plenty of lanes for M.2 SSDs, multiple GPUs, faster DDR4 support, more ports, and more.
+It was regarded as pricey in its day, but included plenty of lanes for M.2 SSDs, multiple GPUs, faster DDR4 support, more ports, and more.

 Threadripper also sports 64 PCIe lanes and the core counts to back them up, making just about any combination of add-in cards and drives possible.
 As with the X299 platform, however, for gaming purposes you're almost always better off sticking with AM4.
 It's not that Threadripper can't play games, but it's not faster than Ryzen and the extra cores aren't put to use in any current games.

-At the other end of the price spectrum, AMD offers its own inexpensive AM4 chipsets in the form of B450, B350, A320, and A300 based motherboards.
-These offer fewer ports than the flagship X470, but the B450 and B350 support overclocking and run the same default memory speeds as the high-end X370 and X470, making them a compelling alternative for Ryzen users looking to save a few bucks but keep some tweaking options open.
+At the other end of the price spectrum, AMD offers its own inexpensive AM4 chipsets (opens in new tab) in the form of B550, B450, B350, A320, and A300 based motherboards.
+These offer fewer ports than the flagship X570 and X470, but the B550, B450 and B350 support overclocking and run the same default memory speeds as the high-end X370 and X470, making them a compelling alternative for Ryzen users looking to save a few bucks but keep some tweaking options open.
 A320/A300 boards meanwhile are pure budget offerings and lack many extras, and in most cases don't cost much less than B350.
-We'd avoid A320/A300 if at all possible.
+We'd generally avoid A320/A300 unless you're on the tightest of budgets.

-If you don't need absolutely top-of-the-line single-core CPU performance to satisfy your enthusiast urges, and if you're using a more modest graphics card (basically Vega 64 / GTX 1080 or lower), you'll find life with AMD pleasant and inherently more flexible.
+If you don't need absolutely top-of-the-line single-core CPU performance to satisfy your enthusiast urges, and if you're using an older graphics card (basically Vega 64 / GTX 1080 or lower), you'll find life with AMD pleasant and inherently more flexible.
 Cheap and fun are a winning formula.

 Learning about PCIe lanes